leeboardtools/gnucashjgnash/readme.md

 https://github.com/Gnucash/gnucash/blob/master/libgnucash/doc/xml/gnucash-v2.rnc, and might not have a direct feature in GnuCash):

 - Accounts:
-Only following GnuCash account types are supported:
+	- Only following GnuCash account types are supported:
 	 	- Bank
 	 	- Cash
 	 	- Credit
 	 	- Asset
 	 	- Liability
 	 	- Stock (Indirectly, becomes a commodity, not yet supported)
 	 	- Mutual
 	 	- Income
 	 	- Expense
 	 	- Equity
 	 	- Root
 	 	- Checking
 	 	- Savings
 	 	- Moneymrkt
+	 - If an Asset account contains Stock child accounts, the Asset account is mapped to a jGnash Investment Account.

 - Stocks:
     - Stocks are imported based upon the stock symbol, such as AAPL (cmdty:id in the XML file), the Type (NASDAQ, NYSE, etc.)